d3cod3/raspbian-server/README.md

 So, save the document and

-Step 7, create the /var/www folder, if you don't have it already:
+**Step 7**, create the /var/www folder, if you don't have it already:

 ```bash
 mkdir /var/www
 ```

-Step 8, create some testing folder, a read-only one, a read/write one and a no-access one:
+**Step 8**, create some testing folder, a read-only one, a read/write one and a no-access one:

 ```bash
 cd /var/www